The Mercer Advantage

 The smooth flat parallel plates are set at a 55° angle from the horizontal.
 The coalescer plates set at this steep angle help keep the solids moving downward and off the plates.
 This steep plate angle helps ensure that solids are processed down and out of the coalescer.
 [While oils and grease, in the same manner, can move upward and off the underside of the plates to be processed up and out of the coalescer.]
 Our smooth, flat-plate design has no “nooks and crannies” in which solids and sludge can be caught to prematurely foul the coalescer.

-Other Designs: Plates angles are typically found in a range of 22° to 60° from the horizontal.
-One commercially available design has completely horizontal plates (highly prone to plugging) and one design has completely vertical plates (extremely inefficient for contaminant removal).
+Other Designs: Coalescer plate angles are typically found in a range of 22° to 60° from the horizontal.
+One commercially available design has completely horizontal plates (highly prone to plugging) and another design has completely vertical plates (extremely inefficient for contaminant removal).

-The plate widths (length of coalescer plates as measured from the entry view at the inlet) never exceed 24” in the Multi-Pack design.
-This yields a low Equivalent Diameter, further reducing fouling potential and is unique to the Multi-Pack design.
+The plate widths (the dimension of the coalescer plates as measured from the inlet entry view ) never exceed 24” in the Multi-Pack design.
+This yields a low Equivalent Diameter, which further reduces fouling potential and is unique to the Multi-Pack design.
 A low Equivalent Diameter also leads to a low Reynold’s number, which describes he turbulence within the coalescer (the lower the number the more efficient the coalescer).
-With lesser turbulence within the coalescer, there will be more oils and solids removal per Stoke’s Law.
+With lesser the turbulence within the coalescer, the more oils and solids will be removed per Stoke’s Law.
 Mercer has the lowest Equivalent Diameter in the industry as well as the lowest Reynold’s number.
-Mercer’s Reynold’s number is between 300-350 for it's standard separator design criteria.
+Mercer’s line of separators has a standard design criteria with a Reynold’s number is between 300-350

 describe the image